mattsim/SHRP2-X/README.md

 We annotated the sample of the dataset with a set of temporally ordered sentences, with a subject-predicate structure.
 The subject is generally the subject vehicle `SV`, other vehicles in the scenes (indicated with `V2`, `V3`, `V4`) or other actors, as pedestrian, bicycles, animal, objects).
-The predicate, instead, is composed by a single verb (*ie*, action) at present simple tense, followed by its dependents.
+The predicate, instead, is composed by a single verb (*i.e.*, action) at present simple tense, followed by its dependents.

 Generally, the list of sentence for each annotation includes:
-* one or more sentences describing the environment, *eg*,  the presence of an intersection or a stop sign, the presence and position of other relevant vehicles or actors in the scenes;
+* one or more sentences describing the environment, *e.g.*,  the presence of an intersection or a stop sign, the presence and position of other relevant vehicles or actors in the scenes;
-* one or more sentences describing the events or the maneuvers computed by the various subjects, *eg*, change of lanes, going through an intersection, traffic light change, loss of control of a vehicle;
+* one or more sentences describing the events or the maneuvers computed by the various subjects, *e.g.*, change of lanes, going through an intersection, traffic light change, loss of control of a vehicle;
-* one or more sentences describing the event itself or the reactions that the actors involved had with respect to it, *eg*, braking, steering in the adjacent lane;
+* one or more sentences describing the event itself or the reactions that the actors involved had with respect to it, *e.g.*, braking, steering in the adjacent lane;
-* one or more sentences describing what happened after the event, *eg*, the actors continuing driving or remaining stopped.
+* one or more sentences describing what happened after the event, *e.g.*, the actors continuing driving or remaining stopped.

 ### Annotations Statistics